Roofing dumpster rental in Los Angeles

 - Best for: Most two-story residential tear-offs

-The 20-Yard Container is the roofing workhorse because low side walls let crews ground-throw shingles without heavy scaffolding.
+The 20-Yard Container works well for roof tear-offs because low side walls let crews ground-throw shingles with minimal scaffolding.

 30-Yard Roofing Dumpster